lewagon/data-engineering-setup/WINDOWS.md

 This might take a while.
 You have time to grab a coffee ☕️, take a break, or start the next step while all your poetry environments are installing.

-⚠️ If at the very end of this process you get a few errors like: `direnv: error .envrc file not found` or a Python version isn't available (relating to `Dask`) - that is normal and nothing to worry about 👌
+⚠️ If at the very end of this process you get a few errors like: `direnv: error .envrc file not found` or a Python version isn't available (relating to `Dask`) - that is normal and nothing to worry about 👌 If you're concerned by anything, feel free to open a ticket with a TA!

 ## DBeaver

-Download and install [DBeaver](https://dbeaver.io/) on your local machine, a free and open source powerful tool to connect to any database, explore the schema and even **run SQL queries**.
+Download and install [DBeaver ("Community" edition) 🔗](https://dbeaver.io/download) on your local machine, a free and open source SQL Client to connect to databases, explore schema, and run **SQL queries**.

 ## Kitt